rbsexton/sockpuppet/UserGuide.md

 There are several levels of user/supervisor separation.

 1. None.
 The User and the supervisor share a common stack and memory space.
-2. Two-Stack.
+2. Two stack.
 The user code and the supervisor code have separate stacks.
 3. Two stack with user mode thread.
 This mode is required to make best use the MPU.
 Not all Cortex-Ms support uprivileged thread mode.

 The SOCKPuppet code includes a PendSV handler for making the switch via the interrupt mechanism.
 It construct a stack frame that unrolls from exception mode and starts the client.